Information Theoretic Perspective on Representation Learning: Conclusions Discussion

 \section{Conclusions $\&$ Discussion}

 A core question in understanding learning mechanisms relies in understanding whether information about the input is fully preserved in the corresponding representation.
 In this study, we investigated desired properties of signal representation based on the expected rate of information ``communicated" by the learning model.
 We attempt to formalize trade-offs and to answer the question: What is the capacity of a machine learning model to compute a desired function? \citep{Viterbi:2025}.
 As intuitively expected, for a bijective mapping, the representation rate is directly determined by the entropy of the source.
 In a noisy environment, or when there are multiple possible observations of the source input, the maximal non-zero support of the embedding can only be up to the number of distinguishable signals determined by the mutual information between the source and the observed input.
 If the representation is compressed, the minimal representation rate for a given distortion, is determined by the mutual information between the source and the compressed output.
 We observed that the constraints on the representation-rate in different settings directly affect the required embedding cardinality and embedding dimensionality.
 Recent work has established that language models are injectives and hence invertible.
 That is, decoder-only transformers almost surely map different prompts to different hidden states \citep{Nikolaou:2025}.
 The authors postulate that collisions can never occur under gradient-based training.
 In other words, transformer representations are structurally lossless.
 More often than not, it is assumed that different inputs could collapse to the same hidden state, making exact recovery of the input impossible.
 That is, representations discard information that is critical for inversion of the task, which raises concerns for transparency, robustness, and safe deployment, as it suggests that the link between input and its representation is inherently lossy.
+Several recent works address the non-determinism of LLMs indicating that the primary cause is the non-associative nature of floating-point arithmetic under limited numerical precision \citep{Yuan:2025,He:2025}.
 Here we addressed related settings in a more general framework, revealing inherent limitations of representation learning.
 An interesting direction for future work could empirically investigate the proposed theory and its practical utility for LLMs.

 In addition to the theoretical analysis above, our future work will continue to explore and analyze specific examples and applications as well as the practical implications of representation information-theoretic bounds, the resulting constraints on architecture's choice, and possibilities for improvements in efficient learning.
 We noted that the established theorems are independent of the hypothesis class of $h_\Psi(\cdot)$.
 That is, if the representation rate at the final layer of the encoder is insufficient at the representation level, no architecture can compensate for that.
 That said, the architecture leading to the final embedding layer and from the embedding to the target may affect the performance of the estimation.
 Our future work will further investigate these concerns.